-Some renters who have not yet purchased a home because they are uncomfortable taking on the obligation of a mortgage.
+There are some renters who have not yet purchased a home because they are uncomfortable taking on the obligation of a mortgage.
 Everyone should realize that unless you are living with your parents rent-free, you are paying a mortgage - either yours or your landlord's.